 The process of extraction will remove the entire mussel bed and the associated community; therefore a resistance of 'None' is recorded.
-Hence, resilience is assessed as 'Low', and sensitivity as 'High'.
+As a result, resilience is assessed as 'Low', and sensitivity as 'High'.

-Abrasion/disturbance of Low the surface of the substratum or seabed
+Abrasion/disturbance of the surface of the substratum or seabed